mekas/mb1313600022/README.md

 Reason: Typically website content publishing rights hold exclusively by their maker.
 Please give if you receive permission properly.

+Reply: The website content that will be placed in this application is content from my own website, which is https://zonacoding.com

 ### 1313618009 (Novitasari) Pending
 I want to create an application that will show food recipes